-On November 6, 2020, Tang filed a statement on Schedule 13D to report that Tang had purchased 1,760,000 shares of the Company's common stock, which at the time represented approximately 54% of the Company's issued and outstanding shares of the Company's common stock.
+On November 6, 2020, Kevin Tang and his related entities filed a statement on Schedule 13D to report the purchase of 1,760,000 shares of the Company's common stock, which at the time represented approximately 54% of the Company's issued and outstanding shares of the Company's common stock.
 This acquisition of voting stock triggered a change in control, resulting in an Event of Default under Section 10.1(a)(ii) of the Credit Agreement.
-On November 10, 2020, the Company obtained a waiver from MidCap Financial pursuant to which, among other things, MidCap Financial waived the event of default arising from the acquisition of voting stock by Tang and MidCap Financial and the Company agreed that an immediate event of default under the Credit Agreement will be deemed to have occurred in the event that (a) a majority of the seats on the Company's board of directors are occupied by persons who were neither (i) nominated by the Company's board of directors nor (ii) appointed by the directors so nominated, and (b) Tang has appointed the majority of the Company's board of directors.
-No other events of default have occurred with respect to the Company's credit agreement.
+On November 10, 2020, the Company obtained a waiver from MidCap Financial pursuant to which, among other things, MidCap Financial waived such Event of Default and MidCap Financial and the Company agreed that an immediate event of default under the Credit Agreement will be deemed to have occurred in the event that (a) a majority of the seats on the Company's board of directors are occupied by persons who were neither (i) nominated by the Company's board of directors nor (ii) appointed by the directors so nominated, and (b) Tang has appointed the majority of the Company's board of directors.
+No other events of default have occurred with respect to the Credit Agreement.